tdwg/process/review_manager.md

 The intention is that an uninitiated member of the community can easily understand the purpose of the public review, know what is included in the submission, and understand how to contribute a review.

-The Review Manager should prepare a request for comment announcing the initiation of the public review.
+The Review Manager should prepare a request for comment, announcing the initiation of the public review.
 The announcement must include a description of how to submit a comment and the date range within which comments may be submitted (covering a minimum of 30 days).
-The announcement should be made in the name of the Review manager and include an email address that commenters can use to contact the Review Manager.
+The announcement should be made in the name of the Review Manager and include an email address that commenters can use to contact the Review Manager.
 An example announcement can be found as Section 5.3 and links to prior announcements in Section 5.4.

 When the announcement is complete, the Review Manager should post the text on the landing page of the Task Group's repository.
 The Chair of the Outreach and Communications functional subcommittee will assist the Review Manager in publicizing the announcement.
-Typically, this will involve creating a news item on the TDWG website that is accessible via a URL.
-The announcement itself should be sent out by email distribution lists commonly used by the community and the news item URL can be included as part of official TDWG social media posts.
+Typically, this will involve creating a news item on the TDWG website, which is accessible via a URL.
+The announcement itself should be sent out to email distribution lists commonly used by the community and the news item URL can be included as part of official TDWG social media posts.
 The Review Manager, Author, and other community members should be encouraged to forward the announcement or link to their networks in order to publicize the public review as widely as possible.
 As the comment period nears its end, it is advisable to follow up with a reminder via the same communication channels.

 A publicly visible issue tracking system should be used in the Public Review.
 This will ensure that the Author and the community can view the comments and that a log of all comments is maintained for future reference.
-Comments are normaly posted by and identified to the commenter.
+Comments are normally posted by and identified with the commenter.
 However, comments may also be emailed to the Review Manager in two circumstances: if the commenter is unable to use the issue tracker or if the commenter wishes to remain anonymous.
 Although the default is signed comments, anonymous comments may be accepted at the Review Manager's discretion.
 In either circumstance, the Review Manager should post the comments to the tracker on behalf of the submitter.

 Public comment may result in all of the following

 - Positive suggestions that will improve and enhance the utility of the Standard.
 - Suggestions that will add unnecessary complexity or diversions.
 - Recommendations that will advocate significant/fundamental changes to the submission.
-- Negative comment that shows bias or lack of understanding of the intent of the proposed Standard.
+- Negative comments that shows bias or lack of understanding of the intent of the proposed Standard.

 Note: If possible, constructive comments should be acknowledged by the Review Manager.
 The Author can start to examine comments, discuss issues with the Review Manager, and prepare responses or changes once the first comment is posted.

-When the Public Review period is up, the Review Manager needs to inform [secretariat@tdwg.org](mailto:secretariat@tdwg.org) and the Author and create a document that **adds a recommended action against each** comment that could include (with any further explanation as necessary):
+When the Public Review period is up, the Review Manager needs to inform both the [secretariat@tdwg.org](mailto:secretariat@tdwg.org) and the Author, and create a document that **adds a recommended action against each** comment, which could include (with any further explanation as necessary):

 - Accept comment and implement the suggestion,
-- Accept comment but adds no significant addition to the proposal, or
+- Accept comment but adds no significant change to the proposal, or
 - Reject comment.

 It is then up to the Author to respond to the Review Manager concerning all comments and associated recommendations.
 The Review Manager examines the Author's responses and any updated submission.
 One of two actions are then selected for the submission: